Ethan Ringel: Career

-He transferred to auto racing in 2011, taking part in the F2000 Championship Series and various Formula Enterprise races.
+Ringel transferred to auto racing in 2011, taking part in the F2000 Championship Series and various Formula Enterprise races.
 He took eight wins and broke a track record at Miller Motorsports Park, Tooele, Utah.

 Ringel joined the GP3 Series in 2012, with a view to competing in Formula One.
 He did not score any points over the course of the season, and ended up in 29th in the Drivers' Championship standings.

 2013 practice with Formula Atlantic with a full field of twenty FA cars at COTA.
-Ethan posted a time 7.7 seconds faster than the second quickest time, and 11.4 seconds quicker than last years national champion.
+Ringel posted a time 7.7 seconds faster than the second quickest time, and 11.4 seconds quicker than last years national champion.